wenyu2310/Project-4--FE/README.md

 8. The front-end application does not hold any secret keys.
 Public APIs that require secret keys must be accessed from the back-end application.

 ## Planned future enhancements
-- Ideas - Post documents / images
+- Feedback with AI call for automated customised replies
-- Anaylsis of number of Ideas over time
+- Anaylsis of number of feedback and parntership proposals over time

 ## Reflections
-- Strengths: Mastered Express CRUD operations and developed effective full-stack teamwork.
+- Strengths: Learned to use Relational Databases
 - Weaknesses: Unclear initial data models and underestimated task complexity.

-## additional reflections
-- familiarize with CRUD concepts and basic REACT components for backend + frontend deployment
-- communication and coordination played a big role, especially with time constraint and technical complexity